 Sometimes, public records searches are free and can be done using an online database.
 In other cases, searches can be conducted in person or by mail through the custodian of records and require payment for copying and other fees.
 This guide shows members of the public how to check public records to find important information in Summit County, Colorado, efficiently and affordably.

-How To Check Public Arrest Records for Free in Summit County Colorado
+How To Find Public Arrest Records for Free in Summit County Colorado

 This is the county’s only jail and the most likely place someone will be if they have been arrested and have not bonded out.